bennypi/uarm-in-gazebo/README.md

 At the moment the only available pose is *home_pose* which gives all three joints the angle 0.

 Also you can start another world simulation where you can attach or dettach a small box with a suction cup.
-Therefor you have to execute the following command (out of the uarm directory):
+Therefor you have to execute the following command:
 ```
 launch_simulation_with_box.bash
 ```